dungducphan/TM4C123-Clock2UART/README.md

 ---

 <div align="center">
-	<sub>Made with ❤️ for embedded developers and tinkerers everywhere!</sub>
+	<sub>Made with ❤️ for embedded developers and tinkerers everywhere! 🛠️✨</sub>
 </div>

 ---